ibm-cloud-docs/apps/secapps.md

   You can set up mutual authentication by uploading a client certificate truststore that includes a public key in its metadata.
   {: tip}

-For more information see, [Importing SSL certificates](/docs/infrastructure/ssl-certificates/import-ssl-certificate.html#import-an-ssl-certificate).
+For more information, see [Importing SSL certificates](/docs/infrastructure/ssl-certificates/import-ssl-certificate.html#import-an-ssl-certificate).

-To delete a certificate or replace an existing certificate with a new one, go to **Manage** > **Account** > **Cloud Foundry Organizations**.
-Then, in the action column, select **Domains** from the additional actions menu.
+To delete a certificate or replace an existing certificate with a new one, follow these steps.

+1. Go to **Manage** > **Account** > **Cloud Foundry Organizations**.
+2. In the action column, select **Domains** from the additional actions menu.
 In the additional actions menu for the organization, click **Remove from Org**.